Marie Vorobieff: Early career in Paris

 In 1912, as a twenty-year-old budding talent, Marevna moved to Paris, where she continued her art studies and soon began displaying her work at exhibitions.
 She became acquainted and, indeed, friends with some of the greatest artists and writers of the early twentieth century then resident in Montparnasse and especially at La Ruche.
 Among them were Georges Braque, Marc Chagall, Jean Cocteau, Ilya Ehrenburg, Maxim Gorki, Max Jacob, Moise Kisling, Pinchus Krémègne, Fernand Léger, Henri Matisse, Amedeo Modigliani, Pablo Picasso, and Chaïm Soutine.

 Three years later, in 1915, the gifted Mexican painter Diego Rivera, also temporarily resident in Paris at La Ruche – no Adonis but a known womanizer of violent temper – began a relationship with her while he was still in a common-law marriage with the Russian artist Angelina Beloff, six years his senior and then pregnant with his only son Diego Jr., who was not, however, to survive for more than 14 months.
 In his autobiography, Rivera tells the following story:

-As I was leaving her hotel room, intending to return to Angeline, Marievna embraced me.
+As I was leaving her hotel room, intending to return to Angelina, Marievna embraced me.
 A knife was hidden in her sleeve, and as I kissed her for the last time, she carved a wide gash in the back of my neck....
 As I lay on the floor unconscious, Marievna cut her throat.
 Neither of us died, however.

 According to Rivera, "[a]bout six months after I had resumed living with Angeline, Marievna began taking a stand before the door of our house....
 She was pregnant and she was accusing me of deserting her with child....
 Even if, by barest chance, I was really her [Marika's] father, neither she nor Marievna ever actually needed me".
 Marika was born in Paris on 13 November 1919.

 Diego Rivera at the time was at the zenith of his cubist phase, having already exhibited his works at three exhibitions.
 Marevna herself discovered cubism as an eminently suited vehicle for her own talent and is thought to have been one of the first female cubist painters.
 A comparison of Marevna's and Rivera's subsequent work, and also of Marevna's paintings with those of Rivera's later wife Frida Kahlo, suggests that Marevna never quite lost sight of him.
 Nevertheless, for a time, until his tragic death, she was to find a kindred spirit in Chaïm Soutine.